-The maximum number of shares for which Options or SARs may be granted to any one employee during any calendar year is 2,000,000 shares.
+The maximum number of shares for which Options may be granted to any one employee during any calendar year is 2,500,000 shares, and the maximum number of shares for which SARs may be granted to any one employee during any calendar year is 2,000,000 shares.
 The aggregate fair market value of shares with respect to which Incentive Stock Options are exercisable for the first time by an eligible employee during any calendar year under all stock option plans of the Company and of any subsidiary may not exceed \$100,000.